HSCI 131. Health and Society (3)

 HSCI 595A-Z. Experimental Topics Courses (1-3)

-Prerequisites: Accounting course; Classified graduate status in Health Administration.
-Theory, analysis and application of techniques of fiscal management in selected healthcare systems.
+Prerequisite: Graduate standing in Health Administration.
+ACCT 220 or equivalent.
+Theory, analysis and application of techniques of fiscal management in selected healthcare systems, including financial statement analysis, budgeting and productivity.

 HSCI 615.
-Information Management for Decision Making and Control (3)
+Data Management and Analysis for Decision Making in Healthcare (3)

 HSCI 618.
 Strategic Planning in Health Administration (3)